Cisco 8010 Large Density Routers Overview

 Note

-By default, the router comes with 8000-TIC.
-As an option, you can choose the 8000-TIC-GNSS, while ordering the router.
+By default, the router comes with Cisco 8000-TIC.
+Cisco 8000-TIC-GNSS can also be selected when ordering the router.

 • 1PPS input or output and ToD input or output—The interface is used for input or output of Time-of-Day (ToD) and 1PPS pulses.
 ToD format includes both NTP and IEEE 1588-2008 time formats.

 • The same RS422 pins for 1PPS and ToD are shared between the input and output directions.
-The direction for each can be independently configurable through software.
+The direction for each are independently configurable through software.

 • BITS input or output—The BITS interfaces support clock recovery from either a T1 at 1.544MHz or an E1 at 2.048MHz, configurable by software.